Arthur J. Rooney Athletic Field|

 Foresight and planning turned a former staff and faculty parking lot into what is now the focus of the Duquesne campus.
 The initial space limitations caused Rooney Field to be one of the few in college football that run east-to-west.
 Workers had to cut down approximately six feet to finish the playing surface.
 The excavation created both excellent sight lines and the terrace effect that allowed for concrete bleachers on the Academic Walk side of the field and grassy knoll on the Bluff Street side of the field.

-Part of the recently completed renovation is permanent grandstand seating on Bluff Street - replacing temporary bleachers that had been installed for the past 14 football seasons.
-Permanent concession stands and restrooms have also been added to the south side of the field.
-The Academic Walk sideline has also gained additional seating.
+The first phase of renovation work, completed late in the summer of 2008, included the creation of permanent grandstand seating on Bluff Street - replacing temporary bleachers that had been installed for the previous 14 football seasons.
+Permanent concession stands and restrooms were also added to the south side of the field in 2008.
+The Academic Walk sideline also gained additional seating.

-The Rooney Field playing surface was also replaced with Sportexe synthetic turf.
+The Rooney Field playing surface was also replaced with Sportexe synthetic turf prior to the 2008 season.

-Rooney Field also features a three-tier press box, funded largely by a contribution from the Eugene P. Beard family, which was completed in the summer of 1995.
+Rooney Field also features a two-tier press box, funded largely by a contribution from the Eugene P. Beard family, which was completed in the summer of 1995.

 In addition to serving as home for the DU men's and women's soccer and lacrosse teams, numerous other activities are held on Rooney Field.
 Various camps, team practices and intramural activities keep the field in constant use.